Our Technology

 Here, biology completes its transformation of CO₂ into stone: permanent, inert, and ready to be used as a building material.

-As the algae grow, mineral crystals and organic fibers form together.
-These two valuable components - 85% calcium carbonate and 15% biofibers - are separated through a simple, low-energy process without filtration or centrifugation.in shells, corals, and limestone.
+As the algae grow, mineral crystals form, similar to those from processes observed in shells, corals and limestone, and are recovered through a simple, low-energy process without filtration or centrifugation

 Stage 4: Build a New Future